Applesauce Can Replace Fat In Baked Goods

 by Texas Homesteader ~

-Did you know that you can substitute some (or even ALL) of the oil in your baked goods with applesauce?
-The result can be fewer calories, more fiber & vitamins and at nearly zero difference to taste.
+Did you know that you can substitute some (or even ALL) of the oil in your baked treats with applesauce?
+The result can be fewer calories, more fiber & vitamins and nearly zero difference to taste.

 Whaaaaa….???
 No, really!